 FISMA, in particular, mandates federal agencies and others to design, record, and implement agency-wide information security strategies.
 These programs should be capable of safeguarding confidential material.
 The legislation also delegated some tasks to the National Institute of Standards and Technology (NIST) and the Office of Management and Budget (OMB).
 Agency officials should conduct annual assessments of an agency's information security program, such as chief information officers and inspector generals, and such reviews should be reported to OMB.
 The data will subsequently be used by OMB to help in its oversight obligations, as well as to send yearly reports to congress.

-The National Institute of Standards and Technology (NIST) is in charge of generating information about standards and recommendations, such as special protection criteria.
+The National Institute of Standards and Technology (NIST) generates information about standards and recommendations, such as special protection criteria.

 What Does FISMA Necessarily Require?